DHTMLX/docs-todolist/docs/api/internal/getstores_method.md

 ### Description

-@short: Gets an object with the DataStore object of To do list
+@short: Gets an object with the DataStore object of To Do List

 ### Usage